Muhtasim19/exam-firewall/README.md

 # Linux Exam Firewall

 ## Overview
-Linux Exam Firewall is a network-based system that blocks access to AI tools, gaming websites, and entertainment platforms during quizzes or exams.
+Linux Exam Firewall is a network-based firewall system that blocks access to AI tools, gaming websites, and entertainment platforms during school exams and quizzes.

 It works at the **network level**, so:
 - No software is installed on student devices
 - Works on Windows, macOS, and Linux
-- Students cannot bypass it by changing DNS settings
+- Students cannot bypass it by changing their DNS settings

-This system is designed so a **Educator or school IT staff** can use it reliably.
+- Controlled entirely from a **web dashboard**

 ---

 ## Why Use This System
 During exams, students may try to access:
-- AI tools (ChatGPT, OpenAI, Gemini, etc.)
+- AI tools (ChatGPT, OpenAI, Gemini, Claude, etc.)
 - Online games (chess.com, lichess)
 - Streaming sites (Netflix, YouTube)